 We’re excited to make our content available to you on more platforms you want to access.
 Recent research has indicated that AMI’s core audience, the blind and partially sighted community, regularly incorporates podcasts as part of its media consumption.
-More than one quarter of surveyed participants confirmed that they spend approximately one hour listening to podcasts each day – and that number is growing.
-We’re always building on making our media accessible on more platforms for our listeners and we value our community’s input.
+More than one-quarter of surveyed participants confirmed that they spend approximately one hour listening to podcasts each day – and that number is growing.

 What platforms are AMI-audio podcasts available on?

 AMI-audio podcasts are available on all your favourite podcast apps and platforms.
-In collaboration with AMI-audio contributor Michael Feir and AMI-tv presenter Grant Hardy, we've put together how to guides on how to find our podcasts on these popular apps and platforms.
+In collaboration with AMI-audio contributor Michael Feir, AMI-tv reporter Grant Hardy and Martin Courcelles, we've put together how-to guides on how to find our podcasts on these popular apps and platforms.
 Click on the links below to learn more about how to subscribe and download or stream AMI-audio podcasts!